aptitudetechnology/bioxen-server-pycwt-mod/docs/index.md

-# PyCWT: wavelet spectral analysis in Python
+# PyCWT-mod: modular wavelet spectral analysis in Python

 ![image](./img/sample_NINO3.png)

-A Python module for continuous wavelet spectral analysis.
+A modular fork of the continuous wavelet transform module for Python.
 It includes a collection of routines for wavelet transform and statistical analysis via FFT algorithm.
 In addition, the module also includes cross-wavelet transforms, wavelet coherence tests and sample scripts.